East Coast Squadrons

 In May 1980, the 2F110 Operational Flight Trainer (OFT) was delivered and ready for use in early May 1981.
 The OFT is designed to simulate actual in-flight emergencies and train Replacement Pilots to handle such emergencies prior to receiving E-2C training flights.
 The 15F8B Weapon System Trainer (WST) arrived in October 1984 and was accepted for training on 19 November 1984.
 This latest arrival provided staff and Replacement NFOs with the latest technology for the Grumman Hawkeye.

-In May 1983, RVAW-120 officially became VAW-120, Carrier Airborne Early Warning Squadron ONE HUNDRED TWENTY, reflecting the task load of a fleet squadron and a training squadron.
+In May 1983, RVAW-120 officially became VAW-120, Carrier Airborne Early Warning Squadron ONE TWO ZERO, reflecting the task load of a fleet squadron and a training squadron.
 NFO training was moved to a new site in April 1983 where the new 15F8B WST is currently housed.
 Pilot training was also moved ot the new E-2 Training Building in late 1984 for consolidation of the training mission.

 In June 1985, VAW-120 received the first reprocured C-2As delivered to the Navy.
 This delivery marked the commencement of a long range procurement program designed to greatly enhance the Carrier On-board Delivery (COD) capability for Carrier Battle Groups.
 The addition of the reprocured C-2A Greyhound brought the added responsibility of creating a new training program for the pilots and aircrewmen of Fleet Logistics Support Squadrons VRC-30 and VRC-40 which included the first ever C-2A night carrier qualifications.